Shopware 6 migration in 12 months: How Krannich and elio will achieve this together

 Alicia: What else convinced you about Shopware?

-Magnus: The large community behind Shopware and the wide distribution in Europe.
+Magnus : The large community behind Shopware and the wide distribution in Europe.
 This means that we have many partners with whom we can implement such projects, and there are numerous developers who enable customisation.
 This is also the core of our project: we work as closely as possible to the standard, but customisation is often unavoidable.

-Alicia: In other words, because of the high degree of customisation alone, was it clear to you that you needed a service provider?
+Alicia: In other words, because of the high degree of customisation alone, it was clear to you that you needed a service provider?

 Alicia: What exactly did elio do to convince you?
 There were a few other agencies in the running?

-Alicia: How do you see this in concrete terms?
+Alicia: How do you see that specifically?

 Alicia: I can imagine that.
 How are you tackling this challenge?